yiisoft/docs/cookbook/en/preface.md

 ## Prerequisites

-- You should have Yii 3.0 installed.
+- You should have Yii3 installed.
 - You should be familiar with the framework basics and the official guide.

 ## How to participate